PhD Global Health

 We understand that pursuing doctoral studies implies a massive financial commitment and we strongly encourage students to seek out bursaries and scholarships that might be available to them.
 Listed below are current opportunities for funding as well as some of the scholarships past PhD Students have been able to avail of:

 - PhD Provost Award under Dr Frédérique Vallieres.
-Note that the closing date for applications is June 30th, 2018 (Provost's PhD Project Awards)
+(Provost's PhD Project Awards)

 - Irish Aid Fellowships (Irish Aid)